 How to Pay Application Fees

-Arizona Revised Statutes § 41-1080.01 provides for a waiver of application fees.
-This statute states:
+Arizona Revised Statutes § 41-1080.01 provides for a waiver of application fees in certain specific circumstances:

 A. … An agency shall waive any fee charged for an initial license for any of the following individuals if the individual is applying for that specific license in this state for the first time:

-- Any individual applicant whose family income does not exceed two hundred percent of the federal poverty guidelines [please refer to the annual update of the U.S. Department of Health and Human Services Poverty Guidelines for 2021 and 2022)].
+- Any individual applicant whose family income does not exceed two hundred percent of the federal poverty guidelines [refer to the annual update of the U.S. Department of Health and Human Services Poverty Guidelines for 2021 and 2022].

 - Any active duty military service member's spouse.

 - Any honorably discharged veteran who has been discharged not more than two years before application.